Morpheus

 Value proposition

-The pitch is straightforward.
+Straightforward pitch.
 Centralised AI assistants (Siri, Alexa, ChatGPT) run on someone else’s servers, follow someone else’s rules and harvest your data.
 A Morpheus agent runs on infrastructure you choose, uses models you select and follows instructions only you set.

 Tokenomics